 Liz Hammett, a grown woman, has made a hobby out of pranking her poor, long-suffering mother over text messages and in real life.
 When her mom gets heated and sends Liz angry texts about how she’s a “rotten kid,” Liz saves them for the Internet’s enjoyment.
 Two dozen pranks later, their dysfunctional relationship is an viral sensation.

 Sensing that her mom was about to produce some classic #content, Liz started intentionally provoking her.
 First, with the tried-and-true prank of messing with someone’s autocorrect settings:

 Then there’s this old saw, which shouldn’t ever work, but somehow gets ’em every time:

 You can’t say Liz’s mom gave as good as she got, but she certainly did try.
 Here she is pulling a pretty good prank on her “awful child”:

 And now that all of these texts are on Facebook, heading toward one million views, she should probably sleep with one eye open.
-Her mom is going to lose it.Good luck, Liz.
-Whatever happens, I hope you survive to post it on Facebook.
+Her mom is going to lose it.